the-trash/the_comments/README.md

 * **Comment#commentable_url** - for example: "/posts/1-my-first-post-about-ruby-on-rails"
 * **Comment#commentable_state** - for example: "draft"

-Practice show that for building correct list of comments we need yet one field - **commentable_state**.

-In common list of comments we should not have comments with *draft*, *blocked*, *deleted* (or any hidden) comemntable objects.
+In common list of comments we should not have comments with [*draft*, *blocked*, *deleted*] (etc) for comemntable objects.

 With denormalization we can do some code like this:

 ```ruby
 @comments = Comment.with_state(:published)